Success! TRAVEL24 has been applied to your cart.

 • Lauric acid (12 carbon atoms)

 Research suggests that MCTs can bring various health benefits as it possesses impressive antimicrobial and anti-inflammatory properties.
-Because of this, MCT oil is becoming an increasingly popular method of treating seborrheic dermatitis.
+Because of this, MCT oil is becoming an increasingly popular method of managing seborrheic dermatitis.

 Some science-backed benefits of MCT oil include: